Are you looking for a fun way to raise money to help save Australian hearts this festive season?

 Do you love to cook for friends and family?
 Christmas and New Year parties are a great opportunity to show off your skills while also raising money for Aussie hearts.
 You can ask your guests to donate an amount equal to what they think the meal was worth or what they would have spent in a restaurant.

-Farewell 2020 and welcome in the New Year with a bang by hosting a ‘Goodbye 2020’ party!
-In the theme of 2020, create games, quizzes and a playlist.
+Welcome in the New Year with a bang by hosting a party!
+Set a theme, create games, quizzes and a playlist.
 Be sure to enjoy laughs and celebrations with family and friends.
-This is easily done in-person or virtually.

 What you’ll get